Sam962/Alien-Onslaught/README.md

 * Earning Resources: Defeat alien enemies to earn resources.
 Use these resources to build and upgrade towers.
 * Combatting Enemies: Waves of alien invaders will advance along predetermined paths.
 Deploy towers strategically to eliminate them before they reach your base.
 * Direct Combat: Engage enemies directly by shooting them with your weapon.
 Aim using the mouse cursor and click the right mouse button to fire.
 * Victory Conditions: Successfully repel all waves of alien attacks to complete the level.
-Earn rewards and unlock new challenges as you progress.
+Earn rewards (scrap) and unlock new towers as you progress.

 # Credits
 * Producer: Sam Aldehayyat